Editor's note: This article was originally posted at 9:39 p.m. EDT on July 14 and has been updated.

 "In order to be a Navy that successfully maintains the trust and confidence of the American people, the chain of command and our Sailors, we have an obligation to self-examine and hold ourselves accountable when necessary," Rear Adm.
 Frank Morneau, NECC's commander, said in a statement.

-The sailors are the first four to receive punishment for their involvement in the January incident, including three of the boat crew members, the commanding and executive officers of the riverine squadron, the commodore and chief of staff of the group in charge of the riverines and two members of the shore support staff.
-Ten crew members were detained.
+The sailors are the first four to receive punishment of nine under fire for their involvement in the January incident, including three of the boat crew members, the commanding and executive officers of the riverine squadron, the commodore and chief of staff of the group in charge of the riverines and two members of the shore support staff.
+Ten crew members were taken hostage detained.

 "Across the Navy, around the globe, hundreds of commanding officers and hundreds of thousands of U.S. sailors are making tough decisions and performing their duties in a way that should make every American proud, and strike fear into anybody who would want to take us on," Adm.
 John Richardson, chief of naval operations, said in a June 30 press brief of the report's findings.
 "Those sailors also clearly know our actions in this incident did not live up to our expectations of our Navy."